 The fifth and final step to mentally prepare for exercise is to reward yourself.
 “Cash rules everything around me, CREAM, get the money, dollar, dollar bill y’all!”
 If you are a Wu-Tang Clan fan (they were one of my favorite groups when I use to listen to hip hop), then you know what I am talking about.
 If you are not, I think you can figure it out.

 Reward yourself baby!
-You can do something like: for every four workouts you complete, you get to eat that favorite candy bar of yours (hey, I am a realist and rewarding yourself with junk food is not that bad).
+So, you can do something like: for every four workouts you complete, you get to eat that favorite candy bar of yours (hey, I am a realist and rewarding yourself with junk food is not that bad).

 Also, you could reward yourself with those favorite shoes or new workout clothes for every 10 lb. increase you gain in your squat or time increased on the treadmill.
-Rewarding yourself is the fifth and final step in mentally preparing for exercise!
+So, rewarding yourself is the fifth and final step in mentally preparing for exercise!